 At that time, I’d dig up some loose change and head over to the vending machine to get either a candy bar or another bag of chips.
 Does any of this sound familiar?
 Puuhhhlease tell me I’m not alone?

-Like I said, I started meal prep to eat healthier – obviously, that worked – but I didn’t realize some of the other benefits that’d come my way.
+As I said, I started meal prep to eat healthier.
+Obviously, that worked, but I didn’t realize some of the other benefits that’d come my way.

 Also, meal prep led to less stress!